Experiments with wavefront ray tracing on Apple silicon

 Time measurements

-Both the monolithic and wavefront renderers execute on the GPU using compute shaders.
+Both renderers execute on the GPU using compute shaders.
 One sample per pixel is gathered in a single compute pass.
 GPU execution time is measured using Metal’s timestamp counter, sampling at the beginning and end of the compute pass:

 1